elliotjreed/php-package-boilerplate/README.md

 Then open your browser at `http://localhost:8000/example.php`

-You should see the text &ldquo;Good Morning Ada Lovelace&rdquo; being printed (or similar depending on the time of day).
+You should see the text "Hello Ada Lovelace" on your screen.

 ## Built With

 - [PHP](https://secure.php.net/)
 - [Composer](https://getcomposer.org/)
 - [PHPUnit](https://phpunit.de/)

 ## License